AckerlyXu/heima/articles/redis-cache/cache-how-to-premium-clustering.md

 ![Clustering][redis-cache-clustering-selected]

 Once the cache is created you connect to it and use it just like a non-clustered cache, and Redis will distribute the data throughout the Cache shards.
-If diagnostics is [enabled](/documentation/articles/cache-how-to-monitor/#enable-cache-diagnostics), metrics are captured separately for each shard and can be [viewed](/documentation/articles/cache-how-to-monitor/) in the Redis Cache blade.
+If diagnostics is [enabled](./cache-how-to-monitor.md#enable-cache-diagnostics), metrics are captured separately for each shard and can be [viewed](./cache-how-to-monitor.md) in the Redis Cache blade.

-> [AZURE.NOTE]
+> [!NOTE]
 >
 > There are some minor differences required in your client application when clustering is configured.
 For more information, see [Do I need to make any changes to my client application to use clustering?](#do-i-need-to-make-any-changes-to-my-client-application-to-use-clustering)
 >